Warehouse Optimisation Guide To Maximise Potential - SEC Group

 4. Digital Twins Integration

-As warehouse automation becomes more complex, the use of digital twins will grow in the next 5 years.
-These are virtual replicas of physical warehouses enabling managers to simulate changes, predict potential issues, and optimise layouts without disrupting current warehouse operations.
+As warehouse automation grows and becomes more complex, the use of digital twins and the demand for technical skills will grow too (UKWA).
+Digital twins are virtual replicas of physical warehouses enabling managers to simulate changes, predict potential issues, and optimise layouts without disrupting current warehouse operations.

 SEC Group’s Scalable Warehouse Solutions